WHAT TO ASK YOUR CONTRACTOR?

 This is your home, to most people it’s the biggest financial investment in their life.
 You want to make sure that your home is in good hands.
 Here are some questions you should ask your contractor before hiring:

 1. Are you a licensed contractor?

 Obtaining the proper license in the state or city where the work will be completed can help ensure that the contractor has been trained in the proper practices and regulations specific to his or her specialty.
-In Massachusetts is required by law that a painting company owns a HIC – Home Improvement Contractors License and a remodeling company owns a CSL – General Contractors License.
+In Massachusetts it is required by law that a painting company has an HIC – Home Improvement Contractors License and a remodeling company has a CSL – General Contractors License.

 2. Do you carry general liability insurance?

 Carrying adequate general liability insurance helps ensure that if any property damage occurs on the site, the contractor is liable.

 If the contractor does not carry workers compensation insurance, you, the homeowner, may be liable for anything that happens on your property.

 4. What type of warranty do you provide?

 A warranty can cover everything from price to workmanship to product warranties and more.
 A warranty is only as good as the company that stands behind it.